 Local Market Knowledge

 Devon’s housing market is varied, offering homes from listed cottages in Totnes to new builds in Exeter.
-A local mortgage adviser provides guidance shaped by specific area knowledge, which can help you make more informed choices.
+A local mortgage adviser provides guidance informed by local knowledge, which can help you make more informed choices.

 Face-to-Face Support

 Making property decisions is personal and often complex.
-Local advisers offer in-person meetings, helping you discuss your mortgage needs clearly and confidently.
+Local advisers offer in-person meetings to help you discuss your mortgage needs clearly and confidently.
 These meetings support clear communication and mutual understanding.

 Established Local Contacts